ramrajsingh10/tender-automation/backend/README.md

 - Requesting signed upload URLs for raw documents.
 - Recording upload completion status to drive downstream parsing.

+> **Note:** By default the service uses Firestore to persist tender sessions in production.
+Set `STORE_BACKEND=memory` if you need
-> **Note:** Data is held in an in-memory store for the MVP.
-Replace with Firestore/SQL before production use.
+> an in-memory store for quick local experiments.

 ---